Yammoune: Ancient Roman temple

 Ernest Renan visited the site and discovered sections of a frieze and parts of pediment attributed to the temple.
 A partly broken cockle shell with a figure of a goddess with outstretched arms was also found recently during ploughing by a tractor.
 The ancient name of Yammoune is not known however some have suggested that it was once the location of a Festival of Adonis.

 The temple is situated on a hill, approximately 300 m from the main spring in the area, the Naba al-Arbain.
 It lies next to the lake where it is considered ancient worshippers took pilgrimage from the temple at Afqa to purify themselves in the temple waters.
 Michael Alouf found a statue of Adonis in the temple, carrying an ear of corn in one hand and a quivver and a lamb in the other.
 He stored the statue at a museum he founded in the ruins of Baalbek.

 Alouf also found a Roman road measuring 200 m, located 2 km southeast of the lake.
 He also found another square building measuring approximately 12 m2 next to this road.
 The building was constructed of large stones and an Ancient Greek inscription was found inside.
 He considered it an ancient guardhouse or watchtower for protection of travellers.
 He suggested that oracles were consulted at the temple in connection with Queen Zenobia, who legend tells, sent offerings to the goddess by placing them on the lake.
 If the offerings sunk to the floor of the lake, then the goddess had accepted them.
 If the offerings floated, then they had been rejected and gave a bad omen to Palmyra and the surrounding lands.

 Eusebius records that the Emperor Constantine destroyed a temple of Venus 'on the summit of Mount Lebanon.' and probably it was this pagan temple dedicated to Venus.

 During the 1970s Ali Akbar Mohtashamipur lived in Yammoune whilst receiving military training at a Fatah camp.
 He later held a number of senior posts in the Iranian government.
 He wrote about the village “Their men are courageous and mostly armed ...
 They don’t submit to government authority and don’t pay for water and electricity.
 They have fought several times with neighbouring Christian villages and have won.
 They like the [Shiite] clergy.”

 Geology

 The village lies on the Yammoune Fault line, a geological fault responsible for several historical earthquakes in the area.
 A new section of the fault was discovered in 2010 by Ata Elias of the American University of Beirut.
-They studied samples from a trench in Marjahine that will allow them to improve dating on historical earthquakes and better predict future ones.
+They studied samples from a trench in Marjahine to improve dating on historical earthquakes and better predict future ones.